U.S. Naval Hospital Yokosuka Successfully Completes 2025 Flu Shot Campaign

-YOKOSUKA, Japan (Oct.
-3, 2025) – A U.S. Naval Hospital (USNH) Yokosuka Hospital Corpsman receives an influenza vaccine in the hospital’s Command Auditorium as part of the 2025 influenza vaccination season.
+The IT team’s efforts were validated earlier this year when USNH Yokosuka received top recognition in the Naval Medical Forces Pacific (NMFP) Continuous Process Improvement (CPI) competition.
+The project, titled “Enhancing Mass Vaccination Efficiency and Accuracy Through Automation Tools,” demonstrated how digital solutions could enhance operational efficiency and readiness across the Navy Medicine enterprise.

+“This year’s influenza mass vaccination campaign events represent how innovation directly strengthens readiness,” said Capt.
+Torrin Velazquez, director of U.S. Naval Hospital Yokosuka.
+“The collaboration between our clinical and IT teams transformed how we executed large-scale medical operations, making them faster, safer, and more efficient for our Sailors and their families.”

 Over the course of the 2025 flu shot events, USNH Yokosuka’s vaccination teams administered more than 6,800 doses, efficiently protecting thousands across the installation.

-The hospital’s annual campaign strengthens medical readiness and protects the health of Sailors, families, and civilian staff.
-(U.S. Navy photo by USNMRTC Yokosuka Public Affairs/Daniel Taylor)
+“This was one of our most important public health efforts of the year,” said Cmdr.
+Rebecca Welch, Director of Public Health at USNH Yokosuka.
+“With the automated check-in process and the support of our dedicated staff, we were able to vaccinate thousands efficiently while ensuring every dose was properly documented.
+It was a real team effort that protected our force and our families.”

+The influenza vaccine remains the most effective protection against seasonal flu, helping prevent illness and reduce the spread of infection within operational units and households alike.

 |Date Taken: